-Disputes over earnest money usually arise when either buyer or seller perceives the other to be at fault for failing to close in a timely manner.
+Disputes over earnest money usually occur when either buyer or seller perceive the other to be at fault for breaching the contract in some manner.
 The parties can be emotional, unreasonable, and determined to stand on principle, all common shortcomings in persons who may threaten to file lawsuits but are unacquainted with the costs and burdens of litigation.

-Buyer Withdrawal Because of Failure to Obtain Financing
+Buyer’s Failure to Obtain Financing

 A common area of dispute is the buyer’s inability to obtain financing.
 Note that the TREC Third Party Financing Addendum contains a blank for a specific time during which the buyer must notify the seller of his inability to obtain financing.
 If this notice is not timely given, the contingency is waived.
 Buyers often miss this detail and insist on their continuing right to get their earnest money back if their loan application is denied, even after the specified time has run.

-Contract Provisions Relating to Release of Earnest Money
+The Process for Demanding Release of Earnest Money

 C. DEMAND: Upon termination of this contract, either party or the escrow agent may send a release of earnest money to each party and the parties shall execute counterparts of the release and deliver same to the escrow agent.
 If either party fails to execute the release, either party may make a written demand to the escrow agent for the earnest money.
 If only one party makes written demand for the earnest money, escrow agent shall promptly provide a copy of the demand to the other party.
 If escrow agent does not receive written objection to the demand from the other party within 15 days, escrow agent may disburse the earnest money to the party making demand reduced by the amount of unpaid expenses incurred on behalf of the party receiving the earnest money and escrow agent may pay the same to the creditors.
 If escrow agent complies with the provisions of this paragraph, each party hereby releases escrow agent from all adverse claims related to the disbursal of the earnest money.